 EU research infrastructures have been key in the EU’s response to the virus crisis.
 What we know is that even in non-crisis times, R&D is the motor for developing and accelerating sustainable economic growth and wider well-being of society.
 How this capacity cedes and grows innovation can be the defining point of a successful economy, and even more critical in recovering from one the biggest shocks to societal systems.
 With around 20% of European population under the age of 29, being able to support young people to ‘bounce’ back from the shock they are experiencing is going to be vital as they are a key facet for future growth of Europe’s economy.

 - Is there a trade-off between investment in recovery and innovation?

 - In the race to find a covid-19 vaccine, how can the EU accelerate and strengthen a functioning European Research Area (ERA)?

 - How can research and innovation underpin the EU’s Green and Digital recovery ensuring resilience is the key policy aim?

-European Commissioner for Innovation, Research, Culture, Education and Youth and 2018 European Young Leader (EYL40)
+European Commissioner for Innovation, Research, Culture, Education and Youth, European Young Leader (EYL40)

 - By Jamie Shea